 The World Health Organization declared COVID-19 a pandemic because of the unusually fast rate in which the virus is spreading.
-The new coronavirus has infected more than seven million people worldwide and has killed more than 400,00 people.
+The new coronavirus has infected more than 34 million people worldwide and has killed more than one million people.
 But what’s the difference between a pandemic and epidemic, and how does designating pandemic status impact COVID-19?

 An epidemic is an outbreak of a disease that spreads quickly and affects many people at the same time.
 An outbreak occurs when there is a sudden increase in the number of cases of a disease, like COVID-19.
 It generally describes an increase that was not anticipated.
 An outbreak can occur in a community, geographical area or several countries.

 Epidemic is often used broadly to describe any problem that has grown out of control.
 During an epidemic, the disease is actively spreading.

-Examples of past epidemics are the 1918 Spanish flu, the measles outbreak from 1981 to 1991, and a 2014 case of whopping cough.
+Examples of past epidemics are the 1918 Spanish flu, the measles outbreak from 1981 to 1991, and a 2014 case of whooping cough.